ccamlr/geospatial_operations/README.md

   build polygons and clip them to the coastline,

-- Step 2: Isolate polygons, inspect plots, and remove problematic polygon parts (see Fig. x as an example),
+- Step 2: Isolate polygons, inspect plots, and remove problematic polygon parts (see Fig. 4.1 as an example),

 - Step 3: Update metadata (*e.g.*, coastline version) and export shapefiles (see